BenI-QA/IMS/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+I was not able to run this as a fat .jar file for this project therefore it will be required to be run within the IDE eclipse

 ### Prerequisites